SanazNazari/Person-Fit-Paper/README.md

-# Person-Fit-Paper
+# A Comparison of Person-Fit Indices to Detect Social Desirability Bias
-A Comparison of Person-Fit Indices to Detect Social Desirability Bias
+Paper Simulation and Analysis Codes are provided.